 D3 is probably best known for its role in producing interactive data visualisations.
-These are typically made of up Scalable Vector Graphic (SVG) elements such as lines, circles, paths, text etc.
+These are typically made of up SVG (Scalable Vector Graphic) elements such as

 As with most D3 elements, you have a lot of configuration available.
-For example we can change the axis orientation as well as the number and format of the tick marks:
+For example you can change the axis orientation as well as the number and format of the tick marks:

 D3 provides a number of layouts which are functions that help transform your data into a visual layout.
 For example, if we have hierarchical (or tree shaped) data, we can use layouts to create a tree view:

 a packed circle view (with leaf nodes sized by revenue):